slowbutfast/arctic-map/frontend/src/config/API_CONFIG.md

 # API Configuration System

-This document explains the centralized API URL configuration for the Community Arctic Map application.
+This document explains the centralized API URL configuration for the Arctic Map application.

 ## Overview